chanchalalam/Fine-Tuned-RAG-Chatbot-with-Streaming-Responses/README.md

 - Ask questions about the document, the chatbot will retrieve relevant context and generate grounded answers.
 - Sources for each answer are displayed for transparency.

-## Acknowledgments
-- Assignment for Amlgo Labs
-- Built by Chanchal Alam
-- Powered by open-source LLMs and vector search libraries